hlascelles/samudra/_posts/explore/2020-08-19-why-is-this-urgent.md

 layout: kz-page
 subheadline: Long-lasting consequences of the damage done today
 title: Why is this urgent?
 meta_description: Today about 2.6 billion people that have no access to waste collection services faced a choice of what to do with their waste.
 Today 32,877 tonnes of plastic waste ended up in our oceans.
 The environmental damage done in the past 24 hours will have long lasting effects.
 The World Bank estimated that 1.6 billion tonnes of CO2-equivalent greenhouse gas emissions (about 5 percent of global emissions) were generated from solid waste treatment and disposal in 2016.
 Basic improvements to waste management systems can reduce these emissions by more than 25%.
 Between 400,000 and 1 million people die each year in developing countries because of diseases related to mismanaged waste.
-This too can be changed.
+In this article we describe the impact of mismanaged waste on the environment, climate and human health.
 show_meta: true
 header: no
 author: afsona